apollographql/apollo/README.md

 # Apollo

-The data stack for modern apps.
+The data stack for modern apps, brought to you by [Meteor](https://www.meteor.com/).

 Reactively connect any backend data source to any client, built on GraphQL and Relay.